micz/ThunderAI/README.md

 > **Using an OpenAI Compatible API**
 >
 > From version 2.2.0 is possible to use a local OpenAI Compatible API server, like LM Studio!
+> There is also an option to remove the "v1" segment from the API url, if needed.

 <br>